 More than 300 million people worldwide are thought to be affected by asthma.
-Another alarming statistic from the Global Initiative for Asthma Report: worldwide, asthma causes 346 000 deaths per year.
+Another alarming statistic from the Global Initiative for Asthma Report is that worldwide asthma causes 346 000 deaths per year.

-And when it comes to reported asthma deaths, South Africa is in fourth place, worldwide.
+And when it comes to reported asthma deaths, South Africa is number four in the world.
 Between six and 10 percent of adult South Africans have asthma, according to the South African Medical Journal (SAMJ).

 This condition, especially when it is undiagnosed and untreated, which is often the case in our country, can be deadly.

-The 2014 Global Asthma Report says that almost 300 people in every million in SA will die from asthma symptoms every year.
+The 2014 Global Asthma Report says that in SA almost 300 people per million will die from asthma symptoms annually.

 So why do so many South Africans die from asthma, when medication is available at state facilities for the treatment and management of this chronic disease?

-Many people simply don’t recognise the symptoms, have never been diagnosed, or do not use the medication as prescribed.
-According to the SAMJ, by the time they get to the hospital, patients’ symptoms are acute and sometimes problematic to treat.
+Many people simply don’t recognise the symptoms, have never been diagnosed, or do not use medication as prescribed.
+According to the SAMJ, by the time they get to hospital, patients’ symptoms are acute and sometimes difficult to treat.

-But the blame cannot be placed on patients alone: our health system is overwhelmed by with HIV-related lung diseases such as pneumonia and tuberculosis, and asthma and its dangers are often under-appreciated, according to the SAMJ.
-They go on to say that many patients also do not use asthma treatment correctly.
+But the blame cannot be placed on patients alone -- our health system is overwhelmed by HIV-related lung diseases such as pneumonia and tuberculosis, and asthma is often underappreciated, according to the SAMJ.
+They go on to say that many patients also do not use their medication correctly.

 This is why awareness campaigns about asthma in South Africa are so crucial.
-In February, the WHO’s attention is focused on respiratory health, and by means of its Breathefree campaign, Cipla, the pharmaceutical company with the largest respiratory health portfolio in the world, aims to make its contribution to increase awareness of this treatable and controllable condition.
+In February, the WHO’s attention will be focused on respiratory health, and by means of its Breathefree campaign, Cipla, the pharmaceutical company with the largest respiratory health portfolio in the world, aims to contribute to increase awareness of this treatable and controllable condition.

-Cipla’s Golden Thread, “Quality and affordable healthcare for all” speaks of the company’s concern that asthma continues to be a killer in our country.
-This doesn’t have to be the case.
+Cipla’s Golden Thread, “Quality and affordable healthcare for all”, expresses the company’s concern about asthma continuing to be a killer in our country, which doesn’t have to be the case.

-Awareness, education and accessible information can turn this around.
-This needs to involve parents, patients, doctors, support groups and teachers, who all need to be able to recognise the symptoms and take appropriate action.
+Awareness, education and accessible information can turn the situation around.
+Parents, patients, doctors, support groups and teachers need to be involved, and must be able to recognise the symptoms and take appropriate action.
 Cipla aims to continue making a contribution on all levels in order to make this happen.